99003772/Python_Mini_Project/1_Requirements/README.md

 ## Where:
 *	To check the information and bio of a person
 *	Very useful during emergency times like health issues
-*	We can also use it for evaluation of marks using the mail,search the location of person
+*	We can also use it for knowing that person's bank details and other details related to his or her educational qualification.